Problem Child (film): Protests over posters

-One of the posters for the film (shown above) showed a cat in a tumble dryer, with the implication being that Junior had put it inside.
-A group named In Defence Of Animals organized protests against the posters, and some cinemas took them down in response.
-Director Dennis Dugan later issued a disclaimer saying that "kitty in the dryer" was metaphorical and never an actual scene in the film.
-The protests sparked the inspiration for the film's sequel, this time with a poster of John Ritter inside a dryer looking out, while the cat stands by the dryer.
+One of the posters for the film showed the cat Fuzzball in a tumble dryer, with the implication being that Junior had put him inside.
+A group named In Defence of Animals organized protests against the posters, and some cinemas took them down in response.
+Director Dennis Dugan later issued a disclaimer saying that the "kitty in the dryer" was metaphorical and never an actual scene in the film.
+The protests sparked the inspiration for the sequel, this time with a poster of John Ritter inside a dryer looking out, while Fuzzball stands by it.

 Accolades

 For the film (as well as The Adventures of Ford Fairlane and Look Who's Talking Too), Gilbert Gottfried was nominated for a Golden Raspberry Award for Worst Supporting Actor, but lost to Donald Trump in Ghosts Can't Do It.

 Home media

 The film was more successful on home video.
-The VHS version adds an extra bit just before the closing credits, in which Junior interrupts it to tell the audience that he'll be back next summer for Problem Child 2.
-Then he disappears and a loud flatulent noise is heard, followed by Ben shouting "Junior!", him laughing, then the closing credits roll.
+The VHS version adds an extra bit just before the closing credits, in which Junior interrupts the sequence to tell the audience that he'll be back next summer for Problem Child 2.
+Then he disappears and a loud flatulent noise is heard, followed by Ben shouting, "Junior!", him laughing, and the roll of the closing credits.
 The VHS version was released on January 31, 1991.

 The first DVD release was released by GoodTimes Entertainment on May 1, 2001.
 It and Problem Child 2 were released together on DVD in the US on March 2, 2004, as a package entitled Problem Child Tantrum Pack.
 They were presented in open-matte full screen only.
 However, no home video release thus far features the deleted footage shown on TV airings of it.

 The film was re-released on the Family Comedy Pack Quadruple Feature DVD (with other comedy films like Kindergarten Cop, Kicking & Screaming, and Major Payne) in anamorphic widescreen (being its first widescreen Region 1 DVD release) on August 5, 2008.

-It was released on Blu-ray on October 10, 2017.
-Problem Child 2 was released on Blu-ray on May 15, 2018.
+It was released on Blu-ray on August 8, 2017.